 No matter what stage you're looking at in the pipeline, you'll see the below columns at the top of your rows of projects:

-All of these, aside from the Moved and Recent Activity columns, are controlled by fields in the Details tab of each project.
+All of these, aside from the Moved and Recent Activity columns, are controlled by fields in the Project Details tab of each project.
 These fields can be assigned automatically or manually, depending on if your projects are being automatically created through your contact form or manually created by you.

 PLEASE NOTE: You can always click into a project to change any of the information in these fields whenever it’s necessary.